greenboxal/doggohub/doc/university/glossary/README.md

 ### Docker Container Registry

-A [feature](https://docs.gitlab.com/ce/user/project/container_registry.html) of GitLab projects.
+A [feature](https://docs.doggohub.com/ce/user/project/container_registry.html) of DoggoHub projects.
 Containers wrap up a piece of software in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
 This guarantees that it will always run the same, regardless of the environment it is running in.

 ### Dynamic Environment

 ### ElasticSearch

 Elasticsearch is a flexible, scalable and powerful search service.
-When [enabled](https://gitlab.com/help/integration/elasticsearch.md), it helps keep GitLab's search fast when dealing with a huge amount of data.
+When [enabled](https://doggohub.com/help/integration/elasticsearch.md), it helps keep DoggoHub's search fast when dealing with a huge amount of data.

 ### Emacs

-### Fork
+### Bork

-Your [own copy](https://docs.gitlab.com/ce/workflow/forking_workflow.html) of a repository that allows you to make changes to the repository without affecting the original.
+Your [own copy](https://docs.doggohub.com/ce/workflow/borking_workflow.html) of a repository that allows you to make changes to the repository without affecting the original.

 ### Gerrit